-Enhancing research impact by increasing the visibility of researchers and their scholarly outputs, optimizing publishing strategies and evaluating research performance are services the Research Intelligence community supports with its resources and tools.
-A team of bibliometric practitioners can give advice on effective strategies for maximizing research impact and to create understanding in the research community of research evaluation metrics or intelligence.
+The University Library has a team of bibliometric practitioners who can advise on effective strategies for maximizing research impact, research evaluation metrics or research intelligence.
 Furthermore, the community engages in the development of new methodologies in measuring quality and relevance of research and its societal impact.

-- Developing and maintaining Research impacts: sources and metrics, an e-course covering the three most used databases for measuring research impact: Web of Science, Scopus and Google Scholar
+- developing and maintaining Research impacts: an e-course covering the three most used databases for measuring research impact: Web of Science, Scopus and Google Scholar;

-- Engaging in the research project Quality and Relevance of Research in Law, Social Sciences and Humanities (with CWTS and EIPK).
+- Quality and Relevance of Research in Law, Social Sciences and Humanities (with CWTS and EIPK)

-When using metrics for impact measurement, we would like to suggest the following rule of thumb: if a researcher shows good citation metrics, it is very likely that she or he has made a significant impact on the field.
+When using metrics for impact measurement, we suggest the following rule of thumb: if a researcher shows good citation metrics, it is very likely that this reasearcher has made a significant impact on the field.
 However, the reverse is not necessarily true.
 If a researcher shows weak citation metrics, this may be caused by a lack of impact on the field, but also by one or more of the following:

 - working in a small field (therefore generating fewer citations in total);